shushant11/INTERNSHIP-PROJECT/README.md

 # AI-Based Solar Panel Predictive Maintenance System

-## Project Overview
+## Overview

-This project implements a **Machine Learning model to predict maintenance requirements for solar panels** based on operational and environmental data.
+This project implements a **Machine Learning system that predicts whether a solar panel requires maintenance** using operational and environmental data.

-Solar power systems can experience performance degradation due to factors such as dust accumulation, temperature fluctuations, and equipment wear.
-Predictive maintenance helps detect potential issues before failure occurs.
+Solar panels can experience efficiency loss due to factors such as dust accumulation, temperature variations, and electrical irregularities.
+This project uses machine learning to analyze these factors and predict maintenance needs.

-This project demonstrates how **machine learning can be applied to renewable energy systems to improve efficiency and reduce downtime.**
+The goal is to demonstrate how **AI can improve reliability and efficiency in renewable energy systems**.

 ---

 ## Problem Statement

-Solar panels require periodic maintenance to maintain optimal efficiency.
-Traditional maintenance methods are reactive and performed after performance drops.
+Solar power systems require regular maintenance to maintain optimal energy output.
+Traditional maintenance approaches are reactive and often performed only after system performance declines.

-The objective of this project is to develop a **predictive maintenance model** that can determine whether a solar panel requires maintenance based on sensor and environmental data.
+This project proposes a **predictive maintenance model** that analyzes solar panel operational data to determine whether maintenance is required.

 ---

 ## Dataset

 Dataset used:

 solar_maintenance_data.csv

-The dataset contains operational parameters of solar panels.
+The dataset includes several parameters affecting solar panel performance.

 ### Features